Practice doesn’t make perfect — but it comes pretty close

 We are not all blessed with the brains, beauty, luck, and capital that we associate with highly successful business people or entrepreneurs.

 Although most new business ventures fail, a few prosper and grow rapidly.
-An article from the Strategic Entrepreneurship Journal demystifies this game of success, and shows that exceptional performance is not necessarily the direct result of special talent, experience, or sheer luck.
+An article from the Strategic Entrepreneurship Journal demystified this game of success, and shows that exceptional performance is not necessarily the direct result of special talent, experience, or sheer luck.

 Instead, it derives from engaging in sustained, intense, and deliberate practice in a particular area of expertise, in order to improve performance and cognitive thinking levels.